The Cenci: Opera adaptations

-German composer Berthold Goldschmidt composed an opera in three acts based on the Shelley play in 1949 entitled Beatrice Cenci (opera) with a libretto by Martin Esslin "after Shelley's verse drama The Cenci".
+German composer Berthold Goldschmidt composed an opera in three acts based on the Shelley play in 1949 entitled Beatrice Cenci with a libretto by Martin Esslin "after Shelley's verse drama The Cenci".
 The opera won first prize in the Festival of Britain opera competition in 1951.
 The opera was first performed in 1988.
 A critically lauded production starring Roberta Alexander as the title heroine was staged at the Opernfest in Berlin in 1994.
-The first staged production of Beatrice Cenci in the UK was by the Trinity College of Music on July 9–11, 1998.
+The first staged production of Beatrice Cenci in the UK was by the Trinity College of Music on 9–11 July 1998.

-In 1951, British classical composer Havergal Brian composed an opera based on the Shelley play entitled The Cenci (opera), an opera in eight scenes.
+In 1951, British classical composer Havergal Brian composed an opera based on the Shelley play entitled The Cenci, an opera in eight scenes.
 The opera premiered in 1997 in the UK in a performance in London by the Millennium Sinfonia conducted by James Kelleher..

 In 1971, Beatrix Cenci premiered, an opera in two acts by Alberto Ginastera to a Spanish libretto by the playwright William Shand.